This article has been updated as of April 2021.

 To get the lowdown on Leuven Scales, we spoke with Dr Sue Allingham, who runs Early Years Out of the Box Consultancy.
-Sue has an MA and a doctorate in Early Childhood education, writes regularly for Early Years Educator where she’s the Consultant Editor, and has trained with Ferre Laevers himself on how to apply the Leuven Scales in the UK.
+Sue has an MA and a doctorate in Early Childhood education, she writes regularly for Early Years Educator where she is also the Consultant Editor.
+Not only that, but she has trained with Ferre Laevers himself on how to apply the Leuven Scales in the UK.

-According to Laevers, high levels of both well-being and involvement allow children to experience deep learning.
-A happy, involved child is one who can experience the world at its fullest.
-They truly learn from those experiences.
+According to Laevers, high levels of both well-being and involvement allow children to experience deep learning and development.
+A happy, involved child can experience the world at its fullest.

 And yet, it’s not enough by itself.
-A child can be happily getting on with tasks, and never cause any problems, but it doesn’t necessarily mean they’re being challenged and finding opportunities for focused learning.
+A child can be happily getting on with tasks, and never cause any problems, but it doesn’t necessarily mean they’re being challenged in their learning environment.

 “So many times people say ‘He’s really involved’ and actually he’s not, he’s just 'doing' it,” Sue explains.
 “Children are very biddable and so if you give them a task to do then they’ll do it for you and they’ll smile.
 But that doesn’t mean they’re involved in it.”

-Both well-being and involvement are scored from one to five, with one being the lowest level and five being the highest.
-Let’s see what Ferre Laevers has to say about well-being, shall we?
+Both well-being and involvement are scored from one to five.
+One is the lowest level, and five is the highest.

 “Well-being is the beautiful stage in which children can be when they feel OK.
 They feel at ease.
 They radiate.
 They are open to anything that comes in.”